geng-haoran/Simulately/docs/5_toolkits/ConvexDecomp.md

 Please note that this command will store multiple convex meshes in a single `.obj` file.
 As a result, when using this convex mesh, you must explicitly inform your simulator that it contains multiple meshes.
-Failing to do so will cause your `.obj` file to be interpreted as a single mesh, which effectively negates the purpose of performing convex decomposition.
+Failing to do so will cause your `.obj` file to be interpreted as a single mesh, which negates the purpose of performing convex decomposition.

 ```python